-My husband, Mike, and I have been married for 28 year and live in Petaluma.
+My husband, Mike, and I have been married for 28 years and live in Petaluma.
 We have a daughter, Jana, who married this year, and a son, Casey, who graduates from college in April.
-On weekends, my husband and I enjoy watching our son play college basketball or we can be found helping my daughter re-model her new home.
-We also enjoy hiking, cooking and spending time with family and friends.
+On weekends, my husband and I enjoy watching our son play college basketball, or we can be found helping my daughter re-model her new home.
+We also enjoy hiking, cooking, and spending time with family and friends.

-As a child, I grew up traveling around the world, as my father was involved in Peace Corps, but settled down in Novato, where I went to school from 6th grade through high school.
+As a child, I grew up traveling around the world, as my father was involved in the Peace Corps but settled down in Novato, where I went to school from 6th grade through high school.

 Laurelle joined the staff in May 2007.

-She does the bookkeeping for the School, Foundation and Class Funds plus payroll and on-site HR.
+She does the bookkeeping for the School, the NCS Foundation, and Class Funds plus payroll and on-site HR.